Docs / Device Manual

 2. Select LoRa → LoRaNetwork.

-• Server Port (Up and Down): use the port for your region — 1700 for EU868, 1701 for US915.
-Set the same port for both the up and down fields.
+3. Open General Settings and set the Server Address to chirpstack.collarid.org and the Server Port (up and down) for your region — 1700 for EU868, 1701 for US915.
+Set the same port for both fields.

 4. Leave the EUI as-is.
 Send that EUI to the CollarID team at [email protected] so they can register your gateway on the network.

 The port is region-specific: EU868 → 1700, US915 → 1701.
 Using the wrong port for your region means your gateway will connect but no collar data will be received.
+Your gateway must also be registered on the CollarID network before its data is accepted.

 SenseCAP gateway console showing the LoRaNetwork General Settings with the CollarID server address and region port configured